xmartlabs/Bender/README.md

 * Clone Bender repository (or download it).
 * Run `carthage update --platform iOS` in the downloaded folder.
 * Open Bender workspace and run the *Example* project.

+> There is an Image recognition example which includes a MobileNet model in Bender and one in CoreML.
+It is also set up to run an Inception model but you will have to download it separately as it is almost 100 MB in size.
+You can download it from http://download.tensorflow.org/models/inception_v3_2016_08_28.tar.gz but then you have to freeze it and add it to the 'Example' Xcode project as 'inception_v3.pb'.

 ## Installation